 3. Limiting Liability

 Liability is a huge issue in our modern world.
 Lawyers are seemingly on every corner, eagerly awaiting a person or company to slip up.
-And there are those out there that prey upon people and companies to find opportunities for litigation.
+And there are those out there who prey upon people and companies to find opportunities for litigation.

 For The Individual